Diary Henry Arthur Goddard 1918 - Part 1

 done by other troops on

-the Harbonnian line
+the Harbonnier line

-The work done by Gough
+The work done by Gough,

-Grant & other, the
+Grant & their two

 assistants, Harvey and